rybesh/MyCookbook/README.md

 **Cooks Index**
 ``http://inlscookbook.herokuapp.com/cooks/`` - contains all the cooks; cook link will GET: ``http://inlscookbook.herokuapp.com/cooks/{name of cook}``.
+The cooks index is represented by the list-cooks.ejs template.

 **Cook Profile**
-``http://inlscookbook.herokuapp.com/cooks/{name of cook}`` - is the profile page for cook; links to their posted recipes will be listed in the profile
+``http://inlscookbook.herokuapp.com/cooks/{name of cook}`` - is the profile page for cook; links to their posted recipes will be listed in the profile.
+The cook profile is represented by the one-cook.ejs template.
    EX. ``http://inlscookbook.herokuapp.com/cooks/jane-doe``